posativ/regenwolken/README.md

 #### as HTTP server

-This will setup Regenwolken as primary HTTP-Server, listening on Port 80.
+This will setup regenwolken as primary HTTP-Server, listening on Port 80.
 Therefore, you'll need root access.

 - check, there is no other process on port 80